renushinde/Coursera---UX-Design-Notes/Course 2 - Empathize, Define, and Ideate/week1.md

 UX research takes place before, during and after phase3- Design.
 Research that takes initially/ before is called foundational research.
 The goal of foundational reserarch is define the problem by asking questions what should we build, what are the user problems, how can we solve them?

 Research that takes place during the design phase is called Design Research.
-The most common method used to conduct design research is a usability study, Questions to ask to users during this phase:
+The most common method used to conduct design research is a **usability study**, Questions to ask to users during this phase:
 How was your experience using the prototype today?
 How easy or difficult was it to use?
 Why?
 Did you encounter any challenges?

 Research that takes place at the end of design phase is called Post Launch Research and it asks users about their experience if they liked the product or not?

+### Research Methods